top of page

 Access 4

 Once you arrive at UMass, it’s not too difficult to get to Mullins Center.
 The arena is located on the western edge of campus near many of the school’s other athletic facilities, including McGuirk Stadium and Earl Lorden Field.
-There is basically only one road that serves the arena, but traffic moves pretty well into the adjacent parking lots.
+There is only one road that serves the arena, but traffic moves pretty well into the adjacent parking lots.

 Return on Investment 5